Performing Colonial Toxicity reist naar Zürich, Londen en Parijs

 The Mosaic Rooms, London

-Between 21 March and 16 June 2024, Performing Colonial Toxicity is also on show at The Mosaic Rooms in London, UK.
+Between 21 March and 16 June 2024, Performing Colonial Toxicity is on show at The Mosaic Rooms in London, UK.
 The Mosaic Rooms is a non-profit arts organisation and bookshop dedicated to supporting and promoting contemporary culture from the Arab world and beyond.

 Performing Colonial Toxicity is a co-production of Framer Framed and If I Can’t Dance, I Don’t Want To Be Part Of Your Revolution.